Before you begin

 Schema | Enable the "Edit as text" toggle |

-Click the preview tab and confirm you can view your existing findings:
+Click the Preview tab and confirm you can view your existing findings.

-Click Check my progress to verify the objectives.
+Click Check my progress to verify the objective.

 ...helps you make the most of Google Cloud technologies.
 Our classes include technical skills and best practices to help you get up to speed quickly and continue your learning journey.
 We offer fundamental to advanced level training, with on-demand, live, and virtual options to suit your busy schedule.
 Certifications help you validate and prove your skill and expertise in Google Cloud technologies.

-Manual Last Updated April 26, 2024
+Manual Last Updated November 27, 2024

 Lab Last Tested March 18, 2024

-Copyright 2024 Google LLC All rights reserved.
+Copyright 2025 Google LLC All rights reserved.
 Google and the Google logo are trademarks of Google LLC.
 All other company and product names may be trademarks of the respective companies with which they are associated.